 If at any time our general partner and its affiliates (including Diamondback) own more than 97% of the common units, our general partner will have the right, which it may assign to any of its affiliates or to us, but not the obligation, to acquire all, but not less than all, of the common units held by unaffiliated persons at a price equal to the greater of (1) the average of the daily closing price of the common units over the 20 trading days preceding the date three days before notice of exercise of the call right is first mailed and (2) the highest per-unit price paid by our general partner or any of its affiliates for common units during the 90-day period preceding the date such notice is first mailed.
 If our general partner and its affiliates (including Diamondback) reduce their ownership to below 75% of the outstanding common units, the ownership threshold to exercise the call right will be permanently reduced to 80%.
-As a result, unitholders may also incur a tax liability upon a sale of their units.
+As a result, unitholders may be required to sell their common units at an undesirable time or price and may not receive any return or a negative return on their investment.
+Unitholders may also incur a tax liability upon a sale of their units.
 Our general partner is not obligated to obtain a fairness opinion regarding the value of the common units to be repurchased by it upon exercise of the limited call right.
+There is no restriction in our partnership agreement that prevents our general partner from causing us to issue additional common units and then exercising its call right.
 If our general partner exercised its limited call right, the effect would be to take us private and, if the units were subsequently deregistered, we would no longer be subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Upon consummation of this offering, Diamondback will own 88.4% of our common units.
-For additional information about the limited call right."
+For additional information about the limited call right, please read "The Partnership Agreement-Limited Call Right."